AlexJReid/blog/content/posts/cloud-dataflow.md

 This week, I have been busy exploring [Cloud Dataflow](https://cloud.google.com/dataflow), as a small number of projects use it at work.
 There's a natural divide between the strong data offerings available on GCP, versus the rest of our estate which is over on AWS.
 BigQuery is clearly a gateway drug here - once committed to it, as we are, it becomes all too convenient to actually start processing data on GCP too.

-Cloud Dataflow lets you process data at scale, without thinking about much other than the _what_.
+Cloud Dataflow lets you process data from a variety of sources, without thinking about much other than _what_ you need to do with it.
 The infrastructure is handled for you.
-You package and submit your project and that's it.

 The original SDK for Cloud Dataflow evolved into Apache Beam, making it agnostic of Google and GCP.
 If you wanted to, you could run your Apache Beam pipelines on other clouds via an alternate runner, such as Apache Flink or Spark.

 You define a data pipeline as a graph of transforms, starting with a source such as a database query or collection of files.
-The source data is collected and operated on, in parallel.
-Finally, you send your transformed data to a sink, such as a database table, collection of files or search index.
+The source data is collected and processed, in parallel.
+Finally, you send your transformed data to a sink, such as a database table, data warehouse, collection of Parquet files or search index.

 You can do this in Java, Python or Go.
 Java seems to have the best support.
-If you know Scala, Spotify have released a library called [Scio](https://spotify.github.io/scio/index.html) as a higher level wrapper to Apache Beam.
+If you know Scala, Spotify have released a library called [Scio](https://spotify.github.io/scio/index.html) as a high level wrapper to Apache Beam.
+I've not tried this library as I've not written much Scala, but it looks like it makes for some very succinct code.

 When you build your pipeline code, the graph is evaluated, validated and optimised.

-The libraries you have used are uploaded to a Cloud Storage bucket, along with the graph (serialized as a JSON document).
+Any Java libraries you have used are uploaded to a Cloud Storage bucket, along with the graph (serialized as a JSON document).
 You can then kick off your pipeline through the CLI or Console UI.
-In reality, a reliable scheduler should be used - Airflow has some operators for this very task.
+In reality, a reliable scheduler should be used - Airflow has built-in operators for this very task.

+## PTransforms and PCollections and I/O
 The fundamental unit of work is a `PTransform<InputT, OutputT>`.
 It represents a step in your pipeline.
 A `PCollection` is a distributed data set that a transform operates on, element at a time.
 A `PTransform` returns a new `PCollection` - they're immutable, so are never modified.
 A `PTransform` is the input and output of each step in a pipeline.
-As previously stated, a pipeline starts with a _source_ which is essentially a `PTransform` that talks to some external source.
+As previously stated, a pipeline begins with a _source_ which is essentially a `PTransform` that talks to some external source.
 At the end of the process, an output `PTransform` or _sink_, writes the data out to some storage or service.

-During pipeline execution, data in `PCollection`s might need to be passed between components, storage and VMs so is serialized to byte strings.
-Each `PCollection` has a `Coder` attached to it, responsible for acting as a _serde_.
+During pipeline execution, data in `PCollection`s will need to be passed between components, storage and VMs so is serialized to byte strings.
+Each `PCollection` has a `Coder` attached to it.
+I believe a `Coder` is analogous to a `Serde`, for those who are familiar with Kafka or Hive.

-There are many built-in transforms including connectors for many technologies.
+There are many [built-in I/O transforms](https://beam.apache.org/documentation/io/built-in/) including connectors for many technologies.
 GCP and AWS are well supported out of the box.
 As an exercise this week I wrote a sink connector that interfaces with Salesforce's bulk API.
 It was not difficult, particularly as there were many established examples out there already.
+It is however important to understand the [rules](https://beam.apache.org/documentation/io/developing-io-java/) around serializability, immutability and thread safety.

+## Running a pipeline
 Pipelines can take a set of options, which are runtime parameters such as an initial query or a bucket to read files from.
 It is possible to build a pipeline as a template.
 This fits in nicely with CI/CD approaches - your favourite build system such as Travis, Jenkins or Cloud Build runs the Cloud Dataflow tooling to upload the artifacts to Cloud Storage.

 This build can be run by supplying parameters, or `Options`.
 A nice form automatically appears in the Cloud Dataflow UI if this is your chosen way to start jobs.
 You can even supply metadata in a JSON file to further enhance this user experience.
 Airflow can also execute a pipeline from a template.